 Where are you located?

 Our Mini pig farm is located in Southern California.
 We are in the city of Norco, only about an hour away from Los Angeles, and an hour away from San Diego.

 All piglets are $1200 unless on sale.
 We require a $300 deposit up front to hold your spot in line.
 The remaining $900 plus tax is due when your piglet of choice is 5 weeks old.
 We do not charge extra for blue eyes or special coloring.
 You may be wondering why our price is so much cheaper or nearly half of what some other breeders are charging.
 The answer is simple.
 We just want all of our costs to be covered and to make enough to keep the business going.
 Please refer to all of our amazing reviews from past customers to see for yourself!

-We have a trusted, caring ground transporter we can hire to deliver your piglet right to your door!
+We may be able to hire a ground transporter to deliver your piglet right to your door!
 In order to qualify for this service, you must be within a 10-hour driving distance.
-The transporter typically charges around $300 for this service.
+The transporter typically charges around $300 or so for this service.
 (Depending on how far you are)

 We are not currently flying piglets to other states, as we feel this is extremely stressful on the piglet.
 They are kept in the cargo section with all the baggage and temperatures can reach freezing or the opposite, extremely warm.
 We don't feel this is beneficial for your piglet to experience so we decided against it.